In This Article:

 You may be thinking, “So, what!
 That’s the nature of the Internet.”

 But here’s the rub – the site with the damaging threads?
-Well, it was allegedly set up and run by one of Shiamili’s main competitors, the Real Estate Group of New York.
+Well, it was allegedly established and maintained by one of Shiamili’s main competitors, the Real Estate Group of New York.
 Moreover, accusations made on the site went a tad further than normal Internet griping.
 Shiamili, in addition to being labeled an adulterer, was accused of not paying bills and mistreating employees.

 Section 230 of the Communications Decency Act: Protection For Website Operators Against Defamation

-Incensed over the derogatory blog postings, Shiamili hired Jonathan Shapiro, Esq. and filed an online defamation lawsuit against the Real Estate Group of New York, its CEO and the offending blog’s webmaster.
-The defendants immediately sought immunity under Section 230 of the Communications Decency Act, claiming they were merely administrator, not the actual “information content providers”.
+Incensed over the derogatory blog postings, Shiamili hired a lawyer and filed an online defamation lawsuit against the Real Estate Group of New York, its CEO, and the offending blog’s webmaster.
+The defendants immediately sought immunity under Section 230 of the Communications Decency Act, claiming they were merely administrator, not the actual “information content providers.”

 In the first go-round, a judge dismissed the case on Section 230 grounds.
 Undaunted, Shiamili appealed.
 His team argued that the “critical point” of illegality was that Shiamili’s business rivals – the defendants – knowingly encouraged “anonymous users” to post damaging information.